 QUESTION PAPER SPECIFIC INSTRUCTIONS

-There are FOURTEEN questions divided in two Sections and printed both in HINDI and in ENGLISH.
+There are TWENTY questions printed both in HINDI and in ENGLISH.

 Word limit in questions, wherever specified, should be adhered to.

 Any page or portion of the page left blank in the answer book must be clearly struck off.

 Q1.
 The nature of economic growth in India in recent times is often described as jobless growth.
 Do you agree with this view?
 Give arguments in favour of your answer.
 12.5

 Q2.
 Livestock rearing has a big potential for providing non-farm employment and income in rural areas.
 Discuss suggesting suitable measures to promote this sector in India.
 12.5

 Q3.
 In view of the declining average size of land holdings in India which has made agriculture non-viable for a majority of farmers, should contract farming and land leasing be promoted in agriculture?
 Critically evaluate the pros and cons.
 12.5

 Q4.
 How can the ‘Digital India’ programme help farmers to improve farm productivity and income?
 What steps has the Government taken in this regard?
 12.5

 Q5.
 In what way could replacement or price subsidy with Direct Benefit Transfer (DBT) chang the scenario of subsidies in India ?
 Discuss.
 12.5

 Q6.
 What are the impediments in marketing and supply chain management in developing the food processing industry in India?
 Can e-commerce help in overcoming these bottlenecks?
 12.5